Rude! 12 Things You Should Never Do in Other Countries

 MACIEJ NOSKOWSKI/Getty Images

 They’ll see it as an intimate gesture, indicating a genuine affinity toward another person.
 If you don’t know them, they might consider you insincere.
-These are the 18 cliche travel photos every tourist secretly wants to take.
+Here are funny international laws you never knew existed.

 Don’t use your left hand in India